dgroddick/snow-cmdb/README.md

 --delete-all
 ```

-Debug and debug-all dump out the host contents from SN.
-Debug requires the hostname as an addition argument, debug-all just dumps everything.
+output and output-all dump out the host contents from SN.
+Output requires the hostname as an addition argument, output-all just dumps everything.
 Add and update require an 'out' folder to be present and contain Ansible host files in JSON format.
 These can be generated from Ansible using:

 ```